meilisearch/documentation/references/documents.md

 #### Body

-The body must be a **Json Array** with the unique identifiers of the documents to delete.
+The body must be a **JSON Array** with the unique id's of the documents to delete.

 ```json
 [23488, 153738, 437035, 363869]